2025 Annual Institute

 To provide a scholarly and supportive community for those committed to excellence and innovation in community/public/population health nursing education, research, and practice.

-3. Discuss implications and influence of community/public health nursing practice on current and emerging policies and programs, especially workforce and C/PHN faculty development;
+2. Debate the implications and influence of community/public health nursing education on current and emerging academic program and workforce needs;

-5. Debate the implications and effects of recent social and political events on community/public/population health nurses and nurse educators/researchers (e.g., burnout, workforce issues, political engagement);
+6. Critique the implications and effects of recent social and political events on community/public/population health education.